paskalian/WID_LoadLibrary/README.md

             LdrpDrainWorkQueue(0);

         // This won't go in so we can ignore it.
-I still did simplifying though. if (LdrFlags == (LoadNotificationsSent | PackagedBinary))
+I still did simplifying though.
+        // Because the LdrFlags was sent 0x4 (ImageDll), we can ignore this one. if (LdrFlags == (LoadNotificationsSent | PackagedBinary))
         {
             Status = LdrpFindLoadedDllByHandle(Zero, &LdrEntry, 0);